Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 RSA is in the [mixed domain](#classification-of-callers).
 So:

 * When called from `psa_sign_hash` and other PSA functions, it must call the PSA hash accelerator if there is one.
-* When called from user code, it must call the built-in hash implementation if PSA is not available.
+* When called from user code, it must call the built-in hash implementation if PSA is not available (regardless of whether this is because `MBEDTLS_PSA_CRYPTO_C` is disabled, or because `PSA_WANT_ALG_xxx` is disabled for this hash, or because there is an accelerator driver which has not been initialized yet).

 RSA knows which hash algorithm to use based on a parameter of type `mbedtls_md_type_t`.
 (More generally, all mixed-domain modules that take an algorithm specification as a parameter take it via a numerical type, except HMAC\_DRBG and HKDF which take a `const mbedtls_md_info_t*` instead, and CMAC which takes a `const mbedtls_cipher_info_t *`.)